-A dissolution is commenced when the husband and wife file a Petition for Dissolution and a Separation Agreement with the domestic relations court in the county where they reside.
+A dissolution is commenced when the husband and wife file a petition for dissolution and a separation agreement with the domestic relations court in the county where they reside.

-What needs to be included in the Separation Agreement?
-The Separation Agreement must contain a division of all marital assets and debts; an agreement as to custody and parenting time; child support; and, spousal support, if applicable.
+The separation agreement must contain a division of all marital assets and debts; an agreement as to custody and parenting time; child support; and, spousal support, if applicable.

-If the parties agree that shared parenting is in the best interests of their children, a Shared Parenting Plan allocating parental rights and responsibilities, and setting forth child support must also be filed with the Petition and Separation Agreement.
+If the parties agree that shared parenting is in the best interests of their children, a shared parenting plan allocating parental rights and responsibilities, and setting forth child support must also be filed with the petition and separation agreement.

-Do we need to send any financial documents?
-Accompanying the Petition and Separation Agreement, the parties must also file notarized financial affidavits fully disclosing the assets and liabilities of each party, a health insurance disclosure affidavit and, a custody affidavit if there are children born during the marriage.
+Accompanying the petition and separation agreement, the parties must also file notarized financial affidavits fully disclosing the assets and liabilities of each party, a health insurance disclosure affidavit and, a custody affidavit if there are children born during the marriage.

-How long until the final hearing is scheduled?
-Once the Petition for Dissolution and its accompanying documents are filed, the final dissolution hearing will be scheduled within 30 to 90 days.
+Once the petition for dissolution and its accompanying documents are filed, the final dissolution hearing will be scheduled within 30 to 90 days.
 The husband and wife must live separate and apart for at least 30 days immediately prior to this final hearing.

-At the final dissolution hearing, the judge will ask each party if the Separation Agreement (and Shared Parenting Plan, if applicable) filed with the Petition for Dissolution conforms to their intent, fully discloses all marital assets and liabilities and, provides for the best interest of the children of the marriage.
+At the final dissolution hearing, the judge will ask each party if the separation agreement (and shared parenting plan, if applicable) filed with the Petition for Dissolution conforms to their intent, fully discloses all marital assets and liabilities and, provides for the best interest of the children of the marriage.

-The court will request that each party affirm that he/she wishes the court to dissolve the marriage under the terms set forth in the Separation Agreement.
-If either party states that the Agreement is unsatisfactory, the judge will dismiss the Petition and an action for divorce will then have to be initiated.
+The court will request that each party affirm that he/she wishes the court to dissolve the marriage under the terms set forth in the separation agreement.
+If either party states that the agreement is unsatisfactory, the judge will dismiss the petition and an action for divorce will then have to be initiated.

 Problems and ethical issues may arise where the same attorney acts as legal counsel for both parties in a dissolution.
 For this reason, Mowery Youell & Galeano, Ltd., represents only one party in a dissolution proceeding.